Honors & Awards

 An excellent all-around athlete, she also helped St. James' 4x100-meter relay team to a third-place finish at the 2009 Class 2A state track and field championships.

 Brandi is a child, youth and family studies major at Nebraska.
 She earned a spot on the Nebraska Scholar-Athlete Honor Roll in the fall of 2011 and the spring semester of 2014.
-She was also a member of the inaugural Tom Osborne Citizenship Team in 2014.
+She was also a two-time member of the Tom Osborne Citizenship Team in 2014 and 2015.

 Jeffery chose Nebraska over Mississippi.